Registration files and attaching scripts

 If you want logs to appear both in CLI and in the Godot Editor you will have to use the print functions inside the GD singleton like:

 Kotlin's print functions, on the other hand, will only print to CLI!
-They will print to Godot editor's output panel.
+They won't print to Godot editor's output panel.